PhotonVision/photonvision-docs/source/docs/programming/config/config.rst

 Importing and Exporting Settings
 --------------------------------

-The entire settings directory can be exported as a ZIP archive, and later restored from it, from the settings page.
+The entire settings directory can be exported as a ZIP archive from the settings page.

 .. raw:: html